pl3bs/autogrive/README.md

 **NOTICE**

 This will put weekly backups on your local/remote, as grive sync's the directory.
 I suggest cleaning out both directories at the same time once a season or as needed.

+**TIP**
+If you would like to store a fixed number if backups then uncomment the line containing: ls -A1t | tail -n +9 & MAKE SURE that no other files are stored on your drive.
+If other files are stored you will be not only storing less backups, but potentially removing these files when the script next executes.
+I use this line to store 5 copies locally and remotely.
+No other files are used in the drive.